Introduction to Slice Tool in Illustrator

 Fundamentally, you utilize the slice tool to sketch out rectangular paths over the object region you want to clip out of the layout.
 That is the solitary aim of slices, to sculpt the illustration out in slices that are rectangular from the layout file.
 Illustrator divides a single illustration into several images.
 It produces an HTML table, with every cell of the table consisting of one of these slices, or pieces of the image.
 In this way, when you register the web page in a browser, all the images that are sliced emerge in conjunction, similar to a puzzle.
 The supreme part is that the slices are preserved in the file, implying that you have kept it as a document.
 It is possible to make a slice layer in Illustrator and include all your slice paths below that layer.
 This makes it easier to find the slice paths and permits you to conserve the precise measurements of all the illustrations that were in the first instance clipped out of the file.

 This is a guide to Slice Tool in Illustrator.
-Here we discuss How to Use the Slice Tool in Illustrator step by step with the given screenshots.
+Here we discuss How to Use the Slice Tool in Illustrator step by step with a few illustrations.
 You may also look at the following article to learn more –